-Create Disney ‘happy ever after’ thoughts and actions instead.
-Create a positive energy for yourself and this, in turn, will enthuse those around you.
+Create ‘happy ever after’ Disney-style thoughts and actions instead.
+Generate positive energy for yourself and this, in turn, will enthuse those around you.
 Soon you’ll gain the realisation about how amazing it is when you start to grow and nurture mental wealth for your mental health.

 Choose the life you want to lead